vaibankar/Linux-Notes/Configuring Logging/Readme.md

 114820ms.
 ```
 ---
-- Date and time: Every log message starts with a timestamp.
+- `Date and time`: Every log message starts with a timestamp.
 For filtering purposes.
-- Host: The host the message originated from.
+- `Host`: The host the message originated from.
 This is relevant because rsyslogd can be configured to handle remote logging as well.
-- Service or process name: The name of the service or process that generated the message.
+- `Service or process name`: The name of the service or process that generated the message.
-- Message content: The content of the message, which contains the exact message that has been logged.
+- `Message content`: The content of the message, which contains the exact message that has been logged.
 ---

 - Live Log File Monitoring